University Community — October 7, 2019

 Led by a steering committee chaired by Gil Latz, vice provost for global strategies and international affairs, and Randy Smith, vice provost for academic programs, Ohio State will develop a five-year international strategic plan that supports and complements the goals outlined in the university’s comprehensive strategic plan, Time and Change.

-Chairs and vice-chairs have been appointed for five working groups and are in the process of selecting committee members representing a broad cross-section of the university.
-The working groups will develop goals, tactics and success metrics around five themes:
+Chairs and vice-chairs were appointed for five working groups and selected committee members representing a broad cross-section of the university.
+The working groups met to develop goals, tactics and success metrics around five themes:

 - International education and student experience

 The working groups began meeting in October 2019 and submitted their recommendations in early 2020, just before the coronavirus pandemic closed campus.
 Once the recommendations are adjusted and prioritized to reflect the consequences of the emergency, the strategic plan will be presented to President Drake and Provost McPheron.
 Pending their approval, the plan will be implemented starting in summer 2020.